tinzupanovic/hardwareapp/README.md

-# Application made with Spring Boot and Angular
+# Application made with Spring Boot and Angular for college project

 Only uploaded src folder from Angular due to its size.